pattern

 Ukraine’s air defense campaign represents the most intensive real-world stress test of integrated air defense in modern warfare.
 For four years, Ukrainian forces have defended cities, bases, and critical infrastructure against continuous waves of missiles and drones at a scale few modern militaries have experienced.
 Under constant pressure, they have adapted in real time, stretching limited stocks of interceptors, integrating new Western systems, and innovating cost-effective ways to defend against mass attacks.

-This report examines how Ukraine built, adapted, and sustained its air defense system since the beginning of Russia’s full-scale invasion.
+This report, produced in partnership with the Colonel Yevhen Konovalets Military School, examines how Ukraine built, adapted, and sustained its air defense system since the beginning of Russia’s full-scale invasion.
 Drawing on operational experience, interviews with air defense personnel, and open-source data, it traces the evolution of Ukraine’s air defense from fragmented legacy systems to a layered, adaptive architecture operating under extreme resource constraints.

 Rather than treating air defense as a collection of individual platforms, the report analyzes it as a living system shaped by throughput limits, interception economics, command-and-control resilience, and the ability to recover and reconfigure quickly.
 Ukraine’s experience offers rare insight into what air defense looks like in an industrial-scale war where the attacker can consistently generate more threats than the defender can afford to intercept.